The ultimate guide to visiting London

 If you are a music fan and looking for something different to do during your trip to London, look no further than Sofar Sounds.
 Always a friendly atmosphere, and a good way to meet new people.
 You won’t know the exact location of the concert until 36 hours before the event.
 Ahead of your visit to the city, take a look at which events will be taking place during your stay.
 There are often multiple concerts a night to choose from, happening in different parts of the city.
 The concerts are often intimate and take place in quirky places such as shops and museums after hours or even in someone’s living room.
 Often these events are BYOB (‘bring your own booze’) so you can save some pennies on buying drinks out.
 It is usually upcoming artists who perform, and you will get to see 2 or three at each concert.
 Big artists such as Billie Eilish, Lianne La Havas and Hozier have graced the Sofar Sounds stage in recent years.
 Find out more about Sofar Sounds.

-Where to eat
+Where to eat as a solo traveller

 London is a perfect place for people watching too – sit back and watch the world go by at any of these great cafes and restaurants.